-QP3.
+- QP3.
 For initial qualification, the materials required for SSP enrollment set forth in 55 Pa.
-Code Chapter 51 are received and

-- reviewed by the Vendor Fiscal/Employer Agent FMS organization in accordance with their contract.
+Code Chapter 51 are received and reviewed by the Vendor Fiscal/Employer Agent FMS organization in accordance with their contract.
 If the SSP is qualified, the FMS organization will enroll them. - If the SSP is not qualified, the FMS organization will deny their enrollment.

 On October 1st, using a 3-year cycle, ODP initiates the requalification of all providers.
 ODP works through its Vendor Fiscal Contractor to send a requalification packet to the Common Law Employer (CLE) for the number of Support Service Professionals (SSPs) the CLE has to requalify.
 The due date for requalification is October 31st, which is 60 days prior to the expiration date of December 31st.
 During the 60 days, the Central Office lead receives a weekly report from the Vendor Fiscal Contractor of the number SSPs that have not submitted their requalification information.
-During the 60 days, ODP also sends weekly reports to ODP Regional Offices, who in turn work with Administrative Entities and Supports Coordination i.
-Describe the States method for addressing individual problems as they are discovered.
-Include information regarding responsible parties and GENERAL methods for problem correction.
-In addition, provide information on the methods used by the State to document these items.

-Organizations in contacting CLEs providing Participant Directed Services and getting SSPs who will continue to offer services requalified.
+During the 60 days, ODP also sends weekly reports to ODP Regional Offices, who in turn work with Administrative Entities and Supports Coordination Organizations in contacting CLEs providing Participant Directed Services and getting SSPs who will continue to offer services requalified.
 In addition, the Vendor Fiscal Contractor also notifies the CLE with phone calls, reminding the CLE of the expiration date and to ensure their SSPs requalify.